2moe/glossa/Readme.md

 - yaml
   - Enabled by default.
-  - The default file extension is ".yaml" or ".yml"
+  - The default file extension is "yaml" or "yml"
 - ron
-  - The default ext is ".ron"
+  - The default ext is "ron"
 - toml
-  - The ext is ".toml"
+  - The ext is "toml"
 - json
-  - ext: ".json"
+  - ext: "json"

 This corresponds to different types of configuration files.
 You can enable all features or add them as needed.

-By default, the file type is determined based on the file name suffix, and the **map name** (table name) is set based on the file name.
+By default, the file type is determined based on the file name extension, and the **map name** (table name) is set based on the file name.
 Whether deserialisation is needed at compile-time is determined by the enabled feature.

 Assuming there are two files under the directory `assets/l10n/en`, named `test.yaml` and `test.yml`, then we can consider them to have the same name.
 Resulting in two tables(maps):